Monday, August 31, 2020

 Terra barreled out of the cavern and down the stony passageway.
 She hurtled across bridges, too pumped up on adrenaline to be afraid and not caring where she was heading.
 She just needed to get away.

 He knelt down in front of her.
-With eyes downcast, the Werelupe King bowed low, and letting his chin touch the tunnel floor as he extended the bowl to her.
+With eyes downcast, the Werelupe King bowed low, letting his chin touch the tunnel floor as he extended the bowl to her.
 It was full of peas.

 Terra thought for a moment.
-“I don’t think that’s something I can answer,” she said.
-“You have to decide for yourself whether or not I’ve earned your trust.”
+“I don’t think that’s something I can answer.
+You have to decide for yourself whether or not I’ve earned your trust.”

-Terra’s heart sank, but she said, “I won’t try to force you.
-The decision is your own.
-But… I am worried that your anger is making you into someone you’re not.
+“I won’t try to force you,” Terra said.
+“The decision is your own.
+But… I am worried that your fear is making you into someone you’re not.
 I’ve seen another side to you.
 You’re warm and generous and kind.
 I think everyone would benefit from seeing more of that from you—including yourself.”

-Finally, he opened his jaw.
-“All right,” he said.
-“I trust you, Terra.
+Finally, he opened his muzzle.
+“All right.
+I trust you, Terra.
 And I trust that I will not regret that decision.”

 Terra’s face broke into a smile and she threw her arms around him.
-“Thank you.
-I won’t let you down, Isengrim.
+“Thank you,” she said, tears welling in her eyes.
+“I won’t let you down, Isengrim.
 I promise.”

 He looked surprised for a moment, then hugged her back, his tail wagging slowly.
 “I believe you,” he said.
-“I think… this is what I wanted all along.”
+“I think… this is what I wanted all along.

 “I’m here for you,” Terra said.
 Despite all the grief he had given her family, it made her so happy to see him accepting her help.
 She felt like he deserved better than to be thought of merely as a villain to be gotten rid of—after all, he had feelings and needs too.
-The thought had occurred to her that he might be insincere, but she wanted to believe better of him.
-And she was rather good at reading people, and he did not seem to be faking anything.

 Isengrim gave her a squeeze.
-“You are the best owner I have ever had,” he said.
-“Much better than the owner who created me.”
+“You are the best owner I have ever had.
+Much better than the owner who created me.”

 “What happened?”
 Terra asked again.